-Second, specify name patterns in the configuration file of the Engine to select those groups of devices that must be identified by their NetBIOS name.
-For instance, if the NetBIOS name of all your virtual machines begins with vm1-ws or vm2-ws, add the following lines to the configuration file of the Engine (/var/nexthink/engine/01/etc/nxengine.xml):
+The Engine provides a mechanism to apply the name algorithm to a reduced set of devices only.
+Specify name patterns in the configuration file of the Engine to select those groups of devices that must be identified by their name.
+For instance, if the name of all your virtual machines begins with vm1-ws or vm2-ws, add the following lines to the configuration file of the Engine (/var/nexthink/engine/01/etc/nxengine.xml):